Acetaminophen Abuse Harmful to Liver, FDA Warns

 To avoid acetaminophen overdose, the U.S. FDA recommends the following steps:

-• Avoid taking a combination of prescription drug and over-the-counter medication which contain acetaminophen.
+- Avoid taking a combination of prescription drugs and over-the-counter medication that contains acetaminophen.

 Source: VISTA Health Solutions